-We found 23 Medicare Part D Plans in Arkansas.
+We found the 23 best Medicare Part D Plans in Arkansas for 2023.
+Sign-up for 2024 Medicare Part D plan notification HERE.

-- The average drug plan A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share. is $363 per year, but 4 plans have a zero-dollar deductible.
+- The average drug plan deductible is $379 per year, but 4 plans have a zero-dollar deductible.

 - There are 9 basic benefit plans and 14 enhanced benefit plans.